-There is no fee to complete the FAFSA, but The College Board does charge a small fee for the PROFILE.
-The FAFSA and CSS/PROFILE are always available on October 1 for the following year.
-(In other words, the FAFSA and CSS/PROFILE for 2017/2018 were available on October 1, 2016).
-In the case of a divorce, the FAFSA is usually completed by the custodial parent, but the PROFILE may require information from the non-custodial parent as well.
+There is no fee to complete the FAFSA, but the CollegeBoard does charge $25 for the Profile.
+The FAFSA and CSS/Profile are always available on October 1 for the following year.
+(In other words, the FAFSA and CSS/Profile for 2021/2022 were available on October 1, 2020).
+In the case of a divorce, the FAFSA requires the custodial parent's information, but the Profile may require information from the non-custodial parent as well.

-Pay close attention to dates listed for early action or early decision admissions, as the PROFILE may need to be submitted immediately.
+Students and parents need to be aware of their selected colleges’ financial aid application process and deadlines.
+Pay close attention to dates listed for early action or early decision admissions, as the Profile may need to be submitted immediately.
 The fee for the initial application and one report is $25, with additional reports billed at $16.
 Fee waivers may be granted to students from low-income families who are first-time college applications.

-Here are some of the steps you will need to complete the PROFILE online:
+Here are some of the steps you will need to complete the Profile online:

-- REGISTER: Visit The College Board website and register, making sure you are completing the PROFILE for the proper year.
-You may have already registered for The College Board if you signed up for the SAT online.
-Based on the answers you provide during the registration process, the PROFILE will be tailored to your individual family situation and the requirements of the colleges or programs you have selected.
+Register: Visit the College Board website and register, making sure you are completing the Profile for the proper year.
+You may have already registered for the College Board if you signed up for the SAT online.
+Based on the answers you provide during the registration process, the Profile will be tailored to your individual family situation and the requirements of the colleges or programs you have selected.
 You can securely save your application and return to it at any time.

-- COMPLETE THE APPLICATION: At the end of registration, you will receive a customized pre-application worksheet along with application instructions.
+Complete the Application: At the end of registration, you will receive a customized pre-application worksheet along with application instructions.
 You can print out this information and fill out the form manually before completing it online if that makes the process easier for you.
 If you are answering the questions directly online, the system does have online help available.

-You can go back and add colleges or programs by visiting the PROFILE home page and clicking “Add Colleges.”
+You can go back and add colleges or programs by visiting the Profile home page and clicking “Add Colleges.”
 You will be charged $16 for each additional report.
-The college application season is here — make sure you know whether you need a FAFSA, a PROFILE, or both.
+The college application season is here — make sure you know whether you need a FAFSA, a Profile, or both.

 Lastly, remember that you need to complete these steps every year in order to qualify for financial aid again.
-It would be an unpleasant surprise to lose financial aid simply because you forgot to fill out the FAFSA or PROFILE!
+It would be an unpleasant surprise to lose financial aid simply because you forgot to fill out the FAFSA or Profile.